-The RBA has decided to again keep the cash rate target unchanged at 4.35 per cent following its latest board meeting.
+The RBA has decided to keep the cash rate target unchanged at 4.35 per cent following its latest board meeting.

-This was widely predicted with all of the economists and commentators featured on comparison website Finder predicting that rates would stay on hold.
+This was widely predicted with all of the economists and commentators featured on the comparison website Finder predicting that rates would stay on hold.

 RSM Australia economist Devika Shivadekar said inflation is easing in line with expectations with headline inflation breaking into the upper end of the RBA's target range in the latest quarter.